Canadian Visitor Visa

 Frequently Asked Questions

 Most visitors can stay up to six months.
 The actual authorized stay is determined by the border officer when you arrive.
-Your passport may be stamped with a specific date to leave, or if no date is stamped, you can stay six months from entry.
+Your passport may be stamped with a specific departure date, or, if no date is stamped, you can stay for 6 months from entry.

 A visitor visa (TRV) is required for citizens of visa-required countries.
 An eTA is required for visa-exempt citizens flying to Canada.
 ETAs cost $7 and are electronically linked to your passport.
 Visitor visas cost $100 and are placed in your passport.

-Not required, but an invitation letter from family or friends in Canada can strengthen your application, especially if staying with them.
-It should include host's information, relationship, visit details, and host's proof of status.
+Not required, but an invitation letter from family or friends in Canada can strengthen your application, especially if you plan to stay with them.
+It should include the host’s information, relationship, visit details, and the host’s proof of status.

 There’s no fixed amount.
 Required funds vary based on length of stay, where you’re staying (hotel vs with family), number of family members, and your circumstances.
 Typically show several thousand dollars for short visits.